-We initiated NODE-302 in December 2018 and the trial is ongoing.
+We initiated NODE-302 in December 2018, the trial is ongoing and enrollment is still relatively limited at this stage.
 Trial safety results will contribute to the etripamil safety database.

 NODE-303.
 NODE-303 will be an open-label global safety trial consisting of up to 1,500 patients who did not participate in NODE-301 or NODE-302.
 We designed NODE-303 to evaluate the safety of etripamil when self-administered without medical supervision, and to evaluate the safety and efficacy of etripamil on multiple PSVT episodes.
 The patients have the opportunity to manage several episodes of PSVT in NODE-303.